 About the Committee

-The MIT Press Management Board was initially established in 1972 to supply guidance on management and fiscal matters.
-Its role has evolved to that of a board of directors of the Press within the Institute framework.
-The chair of the MIT Press Editorial Board and the Director of the MIT Press are ex-officio members, and the Management Board is chaired, ex officio, by the Director of Libraries, to whom the Press reports.
-The other members are MIT faculty and staff and outside publishers.
-The board ordinarily meets twice a year to review Press operations, to receive reports, and to consider strategy and policies for the future.
+The MIT Press Management Board was established in 1972 to supply guidance on management and strategy to the Press Director.
+Its role has evolved to that of a non-fiduciary board of advisors for the Press within the Institute framework.
+The chair of the MIT Press Editorial Board and the Director of the MIT Press are ex-officio members, and the Management Board is chaired, ex officio, by the Director of Libraries, to whom the Director of the Press reports.
+The other members are MIT faculty and senior administrators, and outside members of the business community.
+The board ordinarily meets twice a year to review Press operations, to review reports, and to discuss strategy and policies for the future.

 The MIT Press Management Board is a Standing Institute Committee that reports to the Provost.